Breast Cancer Rehabilitation

 How long will cancer rehabilitation take?

-The length of cancer rehabilitation varies depending on when therapy is initiated, the severity of symptoms and the patient’s goals for rehabilitation.
-Therapy services are often coordinated with the patient’s current treatment regimen in order to maximize tolerance and convenience as well as to improve function.
-A typical frequency may be one to two times per week and could last for several weeks or a few months in order to maximize progress and functional outcomes.
+The length of cancer rehabilitation varies depending on when you start therapy, the severity of your symptoms and your goals for rehabilitation.
+Your care team will often coordinate your therapy services with your current treatment regimen in order to maximize tolerance and convenience, as well as to improve function.
+Typically, you may visit one to two times per week for several weeks or a few months in order to boost your progress and overall outcome.

 Lymphedema Rehabilitation